zaerald/overthewire-journey/bandit/level25.md

 Why do they need to set `TERM=linux`?

 ## Reproducing the script
-This way I investigate furhter and doesn't need to wait when ssh-ing.
+This way I can investigate further and doesn't need to wait when ssh-ing.

 ```text
 $ cd $(mktemp -d)